Death By Chocolate Cake

 - Next, I saw my way closer to the center, rotating the brownie until the brownie is cut into two relatively even slices.

-- The mocha rum sauce also keeps well and can be made ahead of time, then rewarmed or brought to room temperature to serve.
+- PRO-Tip: The mocha rum sauce also keeps well and can be made ahead of time, then rewarmed or brought to room temperature to serve.

 - If it’s not too humid, make the meringue layer the day before you plan to assemble.
 Store it in an oven that you will not be using to keep it from absorbing any moisture in the air.
-Make sure to put a post-it on said oven with a warning not to turn it on!
+Make sure to put a post-it on the oven door with a warning not to turn it on!
 Don’t ask why I need to do this, LOL!

-- Though the recipe states to make the meringue exactly 9 inches in diameter and trim any excess after it is baked, I’d suggest making it a tad under that size so you don’t need to resize it.
+- PRO-Tip: Though the recipe states to make the meringue exactly 9 inches in diameter and trim any excess after it is baked, I’d suggest making it a tad under that size so you don’t need to resize it.